Horror Madness: Get Out vs. Teeth

 I don’t have answers to these problems; if I did I wouldn’t be blogging probably.
 Neither Get Out nor Teeth offer any either, which is as it should be.
 Both films make you sit uncomfortably in reality, and to paraphrase horror master Shirley Jackson, it is in conditions of absolute reality where horror happens.
 The human mind is, simply, too weak to contemplate it directly.

 Which makes this a tough decision.
 Get Out was rightly lauded when it premiered and is on its way to being a classic; Peele is rightly recognized as a new horror auteur.
-Teeth got some attention but has faded some; it shouldn’t have.
+Teeth got initial attention but has faded some; it shouldn’t have.
 It’s really quite good.
 But it doesn’t have the self-assured polish or the sophistication of Get Out; it’s messier, sloppier.
 It wants to say so much that it sometimes loses track of itself, which Get Out never does.
 Get Out has to win it.

 Caroline